The effect of moisture on the performance of woodwind instruments

 The vulnerability of the joints of woodwind instruments is clearly demonstrated.
 The causes of damage are mainly two.
 One is the swelling of the wetted wood fibres at the surface of the bore, which become wet almost immediately, at the top joint but merely reach a high relative humidity in the middle and lower joint.
 The dry wood further from the air stream resists deformation, so the wet cells collapse irreversibly.
 When the instrument dries out, the compressed cells shrink back further than their original size.
 This process can be suppressed, paradoxically, by bringing the entire wooden part slowly to equilibrium with a high relative humidity before playing.
 This process will swell the entire instrument and tighten the seal.
 If the player assembles the instrument dry, the joint may at this time be loose, so there is a temptation to add thread which will later swell by water absorption and jam the joint very tight.
 This will cause the second phenomenon which damages joints - too tight a seal.

-These experiments were made at the Conservation Analytical Laboratory of the Smithsonian Institution.
+These experiments were mostly made at the Conservation Analytical Laboratory of the Smithsonian Institution during 1982.
 Financial support for Claire Soubeyran came from the French Ministry of Culture.

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.